 Carrollton is a very small village located in the state of Ohio.
 With a population of 3,026 people and four constituent neighborhoods, Carrollton is the 348th largest community in Ohio.

-Carrollton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Carrollton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carrollton is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Carrollton who work in sales jobs (15.74%), office and administrative support (12.30%), and management occupations (11.73%).

 As is often the case in a small village, Carrollton doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Carrollton who are college-educated is close to the national average for all communities of 21.84%: 17.40% of the adults in Carrollton have a bachelor's degree or advanced degree.